helium/HIP/0024-transfer-percentage-of-hotspot.md

 securitization of hotspots.
 For example, an owner of a hotspot could sell off a percantage of his hotspot in order to raise cash to purchase an additional hotspot.
-In a similar fashion, an owner with 100 hotspots could auction off a bundled percentage ownership of their fleet on an exchange capable of supporting this new security.
+In a similar fashion, an owner with 100 hotspots could auction off a bundled percentage ownership of their fleet on an exchange capable of supporting this new security in order to buy and deploy more hotspots.
+The possibility of a robust market place for profit share will will benefit the Helium Network as it will be more attractive to investors - a trust minimized royalty stream is much better than equity from a risk management perspective - especially for international capital markets.

 # Stakeholders